Languages of Brazil: Overview

-Portuguese
+Brazilian Portuguese

-Portuguese is the official language of Brazil and the primary language used in most schools and media.
+Brazilian Portuguese is the official language of Brazil and the primary language used in most schools and media.
 It is also used for all business and administrative purposes.
 Brazilian Portuguese has had its own development, influenced by the other European languages such as Italian and German in the South and Southeast, and several indigenous languages all across the country.

-For this reason, Brazilian Portuguese differs significantly from European Portuguese and other dialects of Portuguese-speaking countries, even though they are all mutually intelligible.
+For this reason, Brazilian Portuguese differs noticeably from European Portuguese and other dialects of Portuguese-speaking countries, even though they are all mutually intelligible.
 Such differences occur in phonetics and lexicon and have been compared to the differences between British English and American English.

-During the 18th century, other differences between the Brazilian Portuguese and European Portuguese developed, mainly through the introduction of lexicon from African and Tupi languages, such as words related to fauna and flora.
-At that time Brazilian Portuguese failed to adopt linguistic changes taking place in Portugal produced by French influence.

-However, when John VI, the Portuguese king, and the royal entourage took refuge in Brazil in 1808 (when Napoleon Bonaparte invaded Portugal), he influenced the Portuguese spoken in the cities, making it more similar to the Portuguese.

-After Brazilian independence in 1822, Brazilian Portuguese became influenced by Europeans who had migrated to the country.
-This is the reason that, in those areas (such as Rio de Janeiro and Recife), one finds variations in pronunciation (for instance, palatalization of post-vocalic /s/) and a few superficial lexical changes.
-These changes reflect the linguistics of the nationalities settling in each area.

-In the 20th century, the divide between the Portuguese and Brazilian variants of Portuguese widened as the result of new words for technological innovations.
-This happened because Portuguese lacked a uniform procedure for adopting such words.

-Certain words took different forms in different countries.
-For example: in Portugal one hears "comboio", and in Brazil one hears "trem", both meaning train.
-"Autocarro" in Portugal is the same thing as "ônibus" in Brazil, both meaning bus.